hessi3700/discord-token-grabber-maker/README.md

 # discord-token-grabber-maker
-this app creates files that grabbs discord tokens install python before using the app
+this app creates files that grabbs discord tokens.

+install python before using the app